c2nes/qrono/README.md

 ### Dequeue

 ```
-DEQUEUE queue
+DEQUEUE queue [COUNT n] [TIMEOUT milliseconds]
+  (array)
     (integer) id
     (integer) deadline
     (integer) enqueue-time
     (integer) requeue-time
     (integer) dequeue-count
     (bulk) value
 ```

-Dequeue the next pending value from the `queue` if available.
-Returns `null` if the queue is empty, or the deadline of the next value in the queue lies in the future.
-On success, the next pending value in the queue is moved into the _dequeued_ state.
+Dequeue the next _n_ pending value from the `queue`.
+With a timeout, the operation is blocking and returns once the timeout expires or at least one item becomes available.
+Otherwise the operation is non-blocking and returns `null` if no items are immediately available.
+The returned values are moved into the _dequeued_state.

 ### Requeue

 ```
-REQUEUE queue id [DEADLINE milliseconds-timestamp]
+REQUEUE queue {id | ANY} [DEADLINE milliseconds-timestamp | DELAY milliseconds]
   OK
 ```

 Requeue a dequeued value by `id`, returning it to pending status.
 If not specified, deadline will default to now.
+"ANY" may be specified in lieu of an ID in which case an arbitrary dequeued value will be requeued.

 ### Release

 ```
-RELEASE queue id
+RELEASE queue {id | ANY}
   OK
 ```

 Release a dequeued value by `id`.
+"ANY" may be specified in lieu of an ID in which case an arbitrary dequeued value will be released.

 ### Peek